tonybruce/Traffic-Verbs-Testing-and-T-Shirts/PITCHME.md

 @title[PITCHME.md]

 ## Agenda
+* Where are we?
 * Quick overview of HTTP and REST API and what part they play
 * Introduction on how to start testing HTTP
 * Exercises to understand and test HTTP
 * Introduction to tools -
     * Postman
     * REST-Server
     * Curl
     * Karate
 * And T-shirts

+---
+## Where are we?

+What is our current understanding and awareness of HTTP and REST APIs?

+@fa[sticky-note]

 ---
 ## Background: What are the technologies?